philc/book-notes/business/founders - jimmy soni.md

   engineering-focused X.com."
 * X.com was at the mercy of eBay.
 One policy decision could wipe them out.
 * Harris was focusing on user growth, but the rest of leadership believed revenue growth was the core problem.
-They were already growing virally.
+They already had viral growth.
-* On Thiel wanting to depart: "The company would be fine without him in an operational role -- and more importantly, he would be better off without the encumberances of executive life."
+* On Thiel wanting to depart: "The company would be fine without him in an operational role -- and more importantly, he would be better off without the encumbrances of executive life."
 * "Musk also blanched at the CEO's desire to hire more business and finance heavies.
 'He was going to "tame us young whippersnappers" with these, like seasoned financial executives or whatever.
 And we're like, "Uh, these are the same seasoned executives at these banks who can't do jack, who